vetras/side-quests/refactoring-workshop/ideas.md

 Turn the data item into an object.

 1. Open the `Order` object and run the unit tests
-1. Apply the refactor on price
+1. Apply the refactor on price with "extract delegate" on intellij.
+1. re-run the tests